pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 4. Design features
 - some more design features like web interface would be great
-- Implement main menue to start with
+- Implement main menu to start with
 - use python package to make parts looking better

 ***